mayunlong89/scMORE/README.md

 scMORE is fully compatiable with Seurat, a widely-used single-cell analysis tool.

 #2) snp_info (GWAS summary statistics)
-> GWAS variant coordinates must be provided in the GRCh38 genome assembly.
+GWAS variant coordinates must be provided in the GRCh38 genome assembly as ATAC peaks.
 If the original GWAS summary statistics are based on hg19/GRCh37, users should first convert the variant coordinates to GRCh38 using [UCSC liftover](https://genome.ucsc.edu/cgi-bin/hgLiftOver))
 #CHR: chromosome;
 #POS: position;
 #ES: effect size;